Balby: Education

 Astrea Academy Woodfields is the only secondary school in the Balby area.
 Balby Central Primary Academy, Carr Lodge Academy, Mallard Primary School, St Francis Xavier Catholic Primary School, Waverley Primary Academy and Woodfield Primary School are the primary schools in Balby.
 Sycamore Hall Preparatory School is an independent primary and there is also specialist provision at Maple Medical PRU, incorporating Hospital Tuition, the Young Parents Centre/Link/JASP and the Mulberry unit.

 Amenities

 Potteric Carr Nature Reserve is a natural wetland near the Lakeside development.
 The site reopened in 2011 following extensive restoration by Yorkshire Wildlife Trust and charges an admission fee.

 Carr Lodge Nature Reserve is a low-lying grassland, managed by Yorkshire Wildlife Trust.
 It is flooded in winter but dries out in summer and is used by local birdwatchers.

-Future improvements

-Balby is currently in the process of several redevelopment initiatives such as the construction of a new retail park and the expansion of its residential area in the form of the Woodfield Plantation, there is now a major link road from the east side of Balby to the Doncaster Lakeside and stadium areas.
-On this link road another new housing development, Dominion, has been built and is continuing to expand, as of 2021.
-A public house called the Maple Tree, a One Stop, a child's soft play area and several takeaways were built on the site to the west of the Tesco at the entrance to the Woodfield Plantation.
-Tesco also incorporates four units, which include a Subway, Goodnight Sleep tight, a bed shop, a charity shop and a Totally Wicked e-cig shop.
+Flourish Enterprises is a non-for-profit social enterprise based at St Catherine's House in Woodfield Park, which offers extensive grounds for walking and recreation.
+It runs a cafe based in the house, together with an historic Walled Garden which is free to access and grows and sells its own plants, and fruit and vegetables.
+A range of services are provided from the site including therapeutic services, an antiques shop, barbers, yoga studio, and squash club.